colizz/boohft-calib/README.md

 --------
 ## Update notes

+v3.1.3 November 8, 2024
+ - Feature: allow setting an individual fit range for the main POI
+ - Feature: allow customisation of sfBDT input variables
+ - Update: adapt code compatibility to the EL9 system.
+ - Update: reduce the default numbers of parallel workers from 8 to 5 to prevent warnings on lxplus.

 v3.1.2 July 21, 2023
  - Update: fix lumi uncertainty
  - Update: apply no JERC correction to SV mass